hvperdrive/wcm-template-manager-ngx/README.md

 npm run compile-index
 ```

 Now commit and push your project to github and create a new version.
+(Don't forget to update the version in `package.json`)

 ```
 git tag vX.X.X